korzio/djvu/README.md

-# jjv-utils
+# djvu

-Utils for [JJV JSON Validator](https://github.com/acornejo/jjv) - useful api to use json-schema and jjv tool.
+Utils for [DJV Dynamic Json Schema Validator](https://github.com/korzio/djv) - useful api to use json-schema and djv tool.
+This package is a clone of [jjv-utils](https://www.npmjs.com/package/jjv-utils).
+The difference is in using another core json schema validator.
+The version is synced with jjv-utils.
+The plan is to create common utils for json schema.
+So, in the future (> 1 year) this two packages will be replaced by general utils packages.

 ## Installation

-  `npm install jjv-utils`
+  `npm install djvu`

 ## Usage